meilisearch/documentation/learn/advanced/asynchronous_operations.md

 2. When your task reaches the front of the queue, Meilisearch begins working on it and changes the request `status` to `processing`
 3. You can cancel a task while it is in the `enqueued` or `processing` states.
 If canceled, it will have the `canceled` status
 4. Once the task has completed processing, Meilisearch marks it as `succeeded`, if it was successful, or `failed`, if there was an error
-5. Tasks marked as `succeeded`, `failed`, or `canceled` are not deleted and will remain visible in [the task list](/reference/api/tasks.md#get-tasks).
-They can be deleted using the [delete tasks route](/reference/api/tasks.md#delete-tasks)
+5. Tasks marked as `succeeded`, `failed`, or `canceled` are not automatically deleted and will remain visible in [the task list](/reference/api/tasks.md#get-tasks).
+They can be deleted manually using the [delete tasks route](/reference/api/tasks.md#delete-tasks)

 ### Task priority

-Tasks are processed in the order they were enqueued. `taskCancelation`, `taskDeletion`, `snapshotCreation`, and `dumpCreation`are prioritized over all other tasks in the queue.
-Their task `uid`s reflect when they were enqueued relative to other tasks.
+Tasks are processed in the order they were enqueued, with the exception of `taskCancelation` which is processed in reverse order.

+`taskCancelation`, `taskDeletion`, `snapshotCreation`, and `dumpCreation` are prioritized over all other tasks in the queue.
+Their task `uid`s still reflect when they were enqueued relative to other tasks.

 The following list shows different task types in decreasing order of priority: